BeamNG/micropytest/README.md

 Make sure to update the version number in `__init__.py` and `pyproject.toml` before building a new release.

 ## Changelog
+- **v0.18.0** – Allow passing Command callbacks and timeout when using context manager
 - **v0.17.8** – Add TestAttributes.with_args()
 - **v0.17.7** – Fix problem with KeyboardInterrupt not being raised on headless Windows
 - **v0.17.6** – Fix exception cases in Command